Freedom of speech by country: North Korea

 Freedom of speech is theoretically guaranteed in North Korea in Article 67 of the Constitution of North Korea which states "Citizens are guaranteed freedom of speech, of the press, of assembly, demonstration and association."
-However North Korea is generally regarded as one of the most censored countries on earth.
+However, North Korea is generally regarded as one of the most censored countries on earth.

 Pakistan

 In its 2010 Freedom of the Press Survey, Freedom House ranked Pakistan 134th out of 196 countries.
 Pakistan's score was 61 on a scale from 1 (most free) to 100 (least free), which earned a status of "not free".
 The OpenNet Initiative listed Internet filtering in Pakistan as substantial in the social and conflict/security areas, as selective in the Internet tools area, and as suspected in the political area in December 2010.

 Though Articles 19 of the Constitution of Pakistan guarantees freedom of speech and expression, and freedom of the press with certain restrictions.
 However, in practice, the freedom of speech is restricted through censorship of media as well as censorship of the Internet.
 In Pakistan, several media forms have been banned either temporarily or permanently - These include YouTube, Flickr, Facebook, Telegram, WhatsApp, and other social networking sites, apart from encyclopaedias such as Wikipedia, which also faced bans.

 Blasphemy against religion is illegal in Pakistan.
 Defaming Muhammad under § 295-C of the Blasphemy law in Pakistan requires a death sentence.

+Pakistani authorities impose severe restrictions on the freedom of peaceful assembly, targeting critics, political opponents, and resorting to the arrest and detention of individuals.
+They also use force to disband protests and have subjected journalists and others to physical assault.